Forte Family Lawyers

 Given time constraints of this Review, not all possible opportunities have been explored, nor have the potential implications of each opportunity been fully assessed.
 Furthermore, detailed solutions have not been developed.” (p.14)

-PwC consulted with heads of jurisdiction, but not judges, and did not consult with family lawyers and legal bodies such as the Family Law Section of the Law Council of Australia and the Law Societies and Bar Associations of the States and Territories.
+PwC consulted with heads of jurisdiction, but not judges, and did not consult with family lawyers and legal bodies such as the Family Law Section of the Law Council of Australia and the Law Societies and Bar Associations of the States and Territories (PwC report, p.14).

 The Federal Government’s arguments for the proposed structural reform rely almost solely upon the PwC report.
 However, large chunks of the PwC report are redacted (including two of eight opportunities identified for further consideration (p 59-60), parts of caseload (p 47), differences in judicial practice (p 48) and the Executive Summary (p 5).
-Why the Federal Government considered that redaction was necessary is not clear, but it does arouse suspicion that those parts weren’t favourable to the FCFC Bills, the abolition of the Family Court or both.
-Even so, the unredacted parts of the PwC report have many examples of erroneous assumptions and conclusions including:
+Why the Federal Government considered that redaction was necessary is not clear, but it does arouse suspicion that those parts weren’t favourable to the FCFC Bills, the abolition of the FCofA or both.

-1. The indicators used to assess efficiency and compare the courts don’t take into account all the work of each court and the different types of work that they do.
+1. That the indicators used to assess efficiency and compare the courts don’t take into account all the work of each court and the different types of work that they do.
 For example:

 1.2.
-Applications for Consent Orders are excluded from the measure of matters finalised by the Family Court, but the Registrars who normally deal with these applications are fully included in the costs of the Family Court finalising other matters (p.
+Applications for Consent Orders are excluded from the measure of matters finalised by the FCofA, but the Registrars who normally deal with these applications are fully included in the costs of the FCofA finalising other matters (p.
 24, 28).
 Similarly, divorces are excluded from the FCC statistics, but its registrars are included in the costs.
 There is no attempt by PwC to compare the time taken to deal with each type of excluded matter of each court;

 1.3.
-It is unclear as to whether matters finalised by consent are included in the Family Court statistics, for proceedings commenced other than by way of Applications for Consent Orders.
-They appear to be included in the FCC figures but may not be in those of the Family Court (p 28).
+It is unclear as to whether matters finalised by consent are included in the FCofA statistics, for proceedings commenced other than by way of Applications for Consent Orders.
+They appear to be included in the FCC figures but may not be in those of the FCofA (p 28).
 It is simply not easy to discern how they have been dealt with;

 1.5.
-Assessing efficiency on the basis of numbers of matters finalised by a contested hearing is not consistent with the philosophy of the FLA, the FCC and the Family Court and with community expectations that parties should be encouraged to resolve their matters by consent, rather than through a final contested hearing.
-The courts themselves do not use this as the sole measure of success, and refer to measures set by the International Framework for Court Excellence;
+Assessing efficiency on the basis of numbers of matters finalised by a contested hearing is not consistent with the philosophy of the FLA, the FCC and the FCofA and with community expectations that parties should be encouraged to resolve their matters by consent, rather than through a final contested hearing.
+The courts themselves do not use this as the sole measure of success (or efficiency), and refer to measures set by the International Framework for Court Excellence;

 1.6.
-The operating costs per finalisation of contested matters was assessed at one-third of the cost in the FCC compared to the Family Court (p.41), but this figure is simplistic as it does not take into account such factors as complexity, consent orders and whether FCC judges are currently underpaid for the work that they do;
+The operating costs per finalisation of contested matters was assessed at one-third of the cost in the FCC compared to the FCofA (p 41), but this figure is simplistic as it does not take into account such factors as complexity, consent orders and whether FCC judges are currently underpaid for the work that they do;

 1.7.
-In the Family Court, “parties do not come before a Judge until trial, and trial judges have not had a role in pre-trial activities” (p.5).
-This obvious error is confirmed by the diagram of the process in each court (p.17), which omits interim hearings in the Family Court as if they do not occur, but refers to them in the FCC process;
+In the FCofA, “parties do not come before a Judge until trial, and trial judges have not had a role in pre-trial activities” (p.5).
+This obvious error is confirmed by the diagram of the process in each court (p.17), which omits interim hearings in the FCofA as if they do not occur, but refers to them in the FCC process;

 1.8.
-The recommended case management process, with a time to trial of six to seven months from filing (p.
-62), is not suited to the many matters in both courts which need urgent interim orders, involve third parties, necessitate significant disclosure or require valuations of businesses, psychiatric assessments or family reports.
+The recommended case management process, with a time to trial of 6 to 7 months from filing (p 62), is not suited to the many matters in both courts which need urgent interim orders, involve third parties, necessitate significant disclosure or require valuations of businesses, psychiatric assessments or family reports.
 Delays in litigation are not only caused by the lack of judicial availability, but also the nature of the cases.
 There is an assumption by PwC that most cases can speed along the same simplified case management pathway;

 1.9.
 There is an assumption that the FCC’s case management system of having a first return date before a judge is a significant driver of a higher percentage of cases settling prior to trial (p.5, 7 and 87).
 There is no evidence for this link;

 1.11.
-The delay in delivery of written judgments is greater in the Family Court than the FCC because of the higher proportion of reserved judgments (p.5, 6, 8, 35, 48, 88).
+The delay in delivery of written judgments is greater in the FCofA than the FCC because of the higher proportion of reserved judgments (p.5, 6, 8, 35, 48, 88).
 Increased efficiencies are said to arise by fewer judgments being reserved because the judges will spend less time out-of-court writing them.
-Unfortunately, the PwC report provides no comparison of reserved judgment rates and delivery rates in other courts and whether the Family Court is out of step with other superior courts.
+Unfortunately, the PwC report provides no comparison of reserved judgment rates and delivery rates in other courts and whether the FCofA is out of step with other superior courts.
 Long delays in delivery of judgments is obviously unacceptable as it prolongs uncertainty for parties and their children.
-Each of the Family Court and the FCC had approximately 30% of reserved judgments outstanding for more than six months (p.88).
-There is no analysis of the reasons for this, but it is proposed that more judgments be delivered ex tempore, without considering whether this is practicable and whether this will have an unanticipated and costly outcome of appeal rates increasing.
+Each of the FCofA and the FCC had approximately 30% of reserved judgments outstanding for more than 6 months (p.88).
+There is no analysis of the reasons for this, but it is proposed that more judgments be delivered ex tempore, without considering the reasons for the delay in the delivery of judgments, whether more ex tempore judgments are practicable and whether this will have an unanticipated and costly outcome of appeal rates increasing.

-3. As the PwC report assumed that the complexity of cases in each court was the same, it ignored a number of notable complex matters which have clogged up the Family Court and been heard over many months or even years.
+3. As the PwC report assumed that the complexity of cases in each court was the same, it ignored a number of notable complex matters which have clogged up the FCofA and been heard over many months or even years – for example, Jess & Jess and Others and Strahan & Strahan both have multiple judgments.

 5. The transfer statistics between the courts do not take into account the reasons for the transfer, which include:

 5.3.
-The writer is aware that some parties take advantage of the simpler and cheaper method of filing proceedings in the Family Court (no affidavit is required), and the benefits of a Case Assessment Conference where the case receives the focussed attention of a registrar rather than a first listing in the busy duty list of a FCC judge.
+The writer is aware that some parties take advantage of the simpler and cheaper method of filing proceedings in the FCofA (no affidavit is required), and the benefits of a Case Assessment Conference where the case receives the focussed attention of a registrar rather than a first listing in the busy duty list of a FCC judge.
 Parties hope that their cases might resolve at a Conciliation Conference or shortly thereafter, thus saving them the expense of affidavits.
-If the cases do not resolve by that stage, they may be transferred to the FCC if the case is not complex enough for it to stay in the Family Court.
-The statistic used by PwC that the average delay before a matter is transferred from the Family Court to the FCC of 4.6 months is consistent with the timeline of transfers often occurring after a Conciliation Conference;
+If the cases do not resolve by that stage, they may be transferred to the FCC if the case is not complex enough for it to stay in the FCofA.
+The statistic used by PwC that the average delay before a matter is transferred from the FCofA to the FCC of 4.6 months is consistent with the timeline of transfers often occurring after a Conciliation Conference;

 5.4.
-Some cases are transferred from the FCC to the Family Court and back to the FCC for the sole purpose of picking up the jurisdiction of the Family Court.
+Some cases are transferred from the FCC to the FCofA and back to the FCC for the sole purpose of picking up the jurisdiction of the FCofA.
 The picking up of Corporations Act 2001 jurisdiction, for example, as a reason for this double-bounce transfer was documented in such cases as Talbot & Talbot FamCA 128 and Beadline & Goodridge and Ors FamCA 737.

-6. The number of cases in the Family Court which are unallocated to a trial judge is not a true measure of the backlog (p 39) or the impact on parties.
-It is not a helpful statistic, as cases allocated to a trial judge in the Family Court for setting a trial date, usually result in a trial within about three months, whereas the FCC usually allocates matters to a trial date on the first date the matter is listed before the court, but the trial date may be up to two years away.
+6. The number of cases in the FCofA which are unallocated to a trial judge is not a true measure of the backlog (p 39) or the impact on parties.
+It is not a helpful statistic, as cases allocated to a trial judge in the FCofA for setting a trial date, usually result in a trial within about three months, whereas the FCC usually allocates matters to a trial date on the first date the matter is listed before the court, but the trial date may be up to two years away.
 The PwC report refers to anecdotal evidence that FCC judges are “incentivised” by the backlog of cases assigned to them to clear cases as soon as possible: in other words to encourage them to work harder (p.
 48).
 Whether or not the workload of the FCC judges is reasonable or it is fair on the FCC judges to increase their stress in this way is not discussed.
-Mr Moses, President of the NSW Bar, quoted later in this article believes so.
+Mr Moses, President of the NSW Bar, quoted later in this article believes their current workload is unreasonable.

-7. The growth in the number of family law matters dealt with by the FCC and the reduction in the number dealt with by the Family Court was considered to be relevant, but there is no analysis of whether that is the cause or effect of a continued decline in the number of judicial appointments to the Family Court, and delays in the replacement of retiring judges.
-The reduction in the number of judges in the Family Court in the past few years is not mentioned.
+7. The growth in the number of family law matters dealt with by the FCC and the reduction in the number dealt with by the FCofA was considered by PwC to be relevant, but there is no analysis of whether that is the cause or effect of a continued decline in the number of judicial appointments to the FCofA, and delays in the replacement of retiring judges.
+The reduction in the number of judges in the FCofA in the past few years is not mentioned.

-10.2.
-Both the Family Court and the FCC commonly over-list.
+11.2.
+Both the FCofA and the FCC commonly over-list.
 This is reasonable for the reasons given in the PwC report.
 However, it can result in a waste of legal costs for the parties.
 An increase in over listing will increase the likelihood of parties attending court with their lawyers, being adjourned, and incurring wasted costs.

 The Chair of the Family Law Section, Wendy Kayler-Thomson, commented on the PwC report in her State of the Nation speech given at the National Family Law Conference on 3 October 2018 (and reported in the Australian Family Lawyer Volume 27/2):